Nurse Login

 4.7.4.
 Notwithstanding article 4.7.3, a registrant may make a request to the Registrar to use a name other than their full legal name in the register, on their practice permit and in the practice setting.
 The Registrar may grant the registrant’s request if the Registrar is satisfied that extenuating circumstances exist.

 4.7.5.
 If a registrant’s full legal name changes, they must inform the College of the change and, if the Registrar requests, provide proof of the change of name in a form that is satisfactory to the Registrar.
-This may include: a driver’s license; passport; permanent resident card; birth certificate; record of birth; certificate of change of name; marriage certificate; or divorce certificate.
+This may include: a driver’s licence, passport, permanent resident card, birth certificate, record of birth, certificate of change of name, marriage certificate or divorce certificate.

 4.8.
 Changes to Information